NoriSte/reactjsday-2019-testing-course/book/visual-regression-testing.md

 - manage automatically and smartly the little differences to avoid false negatives

 - move the workload on their servers instead of your local machine

+If you want see how a professional tool could help you with Visual Regression Testing, see the [Writing Tests For CSS Is Possible!
+Don’t Believe The Rumors](https://www.youtube.com/watch?v=Dl_XMd_1F6E) talk by Gil Tayar.